-Timely identification of learning disabilities is crucial to people with a learning disability getting the support they need to live full and independent lives.
+Timely identification of learning disabilities is crucial for people with a learning disability to get the support they need to live full and independent lives.
 Knowing the indicators of a learning disability and effective working with the child's family helps with early identification and assessment.